 Most rural states have also been found to Google suicide hotline.
 As suicide cleaners, we hope to help make sense of this data and make a difference.

 Daniel Steelesmith, a postdoctoral grad at Ohio State University, believes that the areas dealing with high suicide rates are those with rising poverty levels and issues finding work.
 Per data released by the Suicide Prevention Center, Wyoming has the highest suicide rate in the country.
 Other rural counties in Pennsylvania, Montana, West Virginia, and Maine are also frequent locations.

-We see a big difference in the quality of life.
 Mass transportation is scarce in areas like rural Pennsylvania and West Virginia.
-We’ve heard from families this is mostly because counties are corrupt with funds being used to build the infrastructure needed for low populations in these areas.
+Counties are more likely to face political and economical corruption, including the funds to build the infrastructure needed for low populations in these areas.

 With poor infrastructure comes more difficulty accessing:

 As a result, these locations depend on farming to stay alive, but farms have faced many problems since commercial agriculture and Silicon Valley hit local farmers hard in the 1990s.
 Farms are a barely sustainable source of income, with 40% of small farms profiting at about $2/day.

 Rural counties face economic hardship, it’s a fact.
 16% are below the poverty line.
 Poverty in urban areas are 11% is below the poverty line, which makes it seem like a marginal difference, but rural counties are significantly less populated and therefore poverty is considerably more widespread.